devel0/netcore-sci/README.md

 - origin is used in vectro3d ToUCS(), ToWCS() methods to translate between different ucs origins ( WCS origin is 0,0,0 )
 - basex,y,z are 3 vector3d vectors linearly independant
 - cs can be built in various manners, for example by giving an origin and a single vector3D (the normal) then by using an arbitrary axis algorithm it detects appropriate x-y axes. ( used in dxf for example because allow to save 1 vector3d; other methods allow to build cs by giving an origin and two vectors v1, v2 by specifying a SmartCsMode to instruct the wizard on how to consider these in relationship ( normally the smart mode X_YQ consider that v1 is the wanted X axis while v2 is in the xy plane and must not be parallel to the first v1; to obtain a numerical stable cs the angle v1,v2 should near to PI/2 but this depend on the application you are working on, in some cases 5-10deg could enough to compute the normal, then yaxis will be back computed from the z cross x ).

+### Loop

+- actually implements only planar loop with edges such as Line3D, Arc3D and Circle3D
+- used for intersection of 3d planar loop polygons

+### Edges

+- is an interface implemented by the loop basic entities such Line3D and Arc3D

+### Geometry

+- basic abstract type for geometries
+- contains definition of SGeomFrom and SGeomTo that will be used by inherited IEdge interface implemented objects such as Line3D and Arc3D and allow to state the sense of the edge: if sense is true then SGeomFrom equals GeomFrom and SGeomTo equals GeomTo; if sense is false then SGeomFrom equals GeomTo and SGeomTo equals GeomFrom.

 ## Unit tests